AllenNeuralDynamics/parallax/README.md

 # Parallax

-## GUI software for photogrammetry-assisted probe targeting in electrophysiology

 ![Parallax](ui/ParallaxReadME.JPG)

-Parallax is an graphical user interface designed to aid researchers in the field of electrophysiology.
-With its photogrammetry-assisted targeting system, Parallax streamlines the process of probe placement, increasing accuracy and efficiency in experimental setups.
+Parallax is a graphical user interface designed to streamline the process of setting up and performing acute *in vivo* electrophysiology experiments.

-### Features
-- Easy-to-use graphical interface for precise probe positioning.
-- Photogrammetry assistance for enhanced targeting accuracy.
-- Compatible with various electrophysiology instruments.

 ### Prerequisites